House Training – Using the Litter Box

-Most cats by nature use a soil type surface for elimination.
-By providing a litter box with an appropriate and appealing substrate (material), few cats will need to be trained to use it.
-At about 30-36 days of age kittens leave the nest to search out a loose substrate for elimination.
+Most cats by nature use a soil-type surface for elimination.
+By providing a litter box with an appropriate and appealing substrate (material), a few cats will need to be trained to use it.
+At about 30-36 days of age, kittens leave the nest to search out a loose substrate for elimination.
 The kitten learns specific areas and substrates to use by observation of the queen (mother).
 Although some cats, especially those on their own property will dig and bury their wastes, many cats only partly cover their feces especially if they are off of their home territory.
-Some cats do not bury urine or stools at all, even on their own property and, for obvious reasons these cats may prove harder to litter train.
+Some cats do not bury urine or stools at all, even on their own property, and for obvious reasons, these cats may prove harder to litter train.

 How can I help t train my new cat to use the litter box and area that I have selected?